Chris Pine

 Christopher Whitelaw Pine (born August 26, 1980) is an American actor.
-He is best known for his roles as James T. Kirk in the Star Trek reboot film series (2009–present); Steve Trevor in the DC Extended Universe films Wonder Woman (2017) and Wonder Woman 1984 (2020); Will Colson in Unstoppable (2010); and Toby Howard in Hell or High Water (2016).
+He is best known for his roles as James T. Kirk in the Star Trek reboot film series (2009–2016) and Steve Trevor in the DC Extended Universe films Wonder Woman (2017) and Wonder Woman 1984 (2020).

-Pine first rose to prominence for his roles in romcoms as Lord Devereaux in The Princess Diaries 2 (2004) and Jake Hardin in Just My Luck (2006).
-His roles also include Cinderella's Prince in Into the Woods (2014); Jack Ryan in Jack Ryan: Shadow Recruit (2014); Bernie Webber in The Finest Hours (2016); Dr. Alexander Murry in A Wrinkle in Time (2018); and Robert the Bruce in Outlaw King.
-Pine voiced Jack Frost in Rise of the Guardians (2012).
+Pine rose to prominence for his roles in the romantic comedies The Princess Diaries 2 (2004) and Just My Luck (2006).
+His roles include Cinderella's Prince in Into the Woods (2014); Jack Ryan in Jack Ryan: Shadow Recruit (2014); Bernie Webber in The Finest Hours (2016); and Robert the Bruce in Outlaw King (2018).
+He starred in Unstoppable (2010), Rise of the Guardians (2012), Hell or High Water (2016), The Contractor, Don't Worry Darling (both 2022), and Dungeons & Dragons: Honor Among Thieves (2023).
+Pine made his directorial debut with Poolman (2023).
+In 2025, he acted for the first time in a non-English role (Italian) in the movie The Kidnapping of Arabella, which was also praised at 2025 Venice Film Festival in the Orizzonti category.

 Early life

 Pine was born on August 26, 1980 in Los Angeles, California.
 His father, Robert Pine, is an actor who co-starred on CHiPs as Sergeant Joseph Getraer, while his mother, Gwynne Gilford, is a former actress who became a psychotherapist.
 He has an older sister, Katherine, who has also acted.

 His maternal grandmother, Anne Gwynne, was a Hollywood actress.
 His maternal grandfather, Max M. Gilford, who came from a Russian Jewish family, was an attorney who was elected president of the Hollywood Bar Association.
-His uncle, Greg Max Gilford, is a former recording artist for Dunhill Records, who became a computer consultant, then later a Recovery Mentor/Support Specialist for United Healthcare.
+His uncle, Greg Max Gilford, is a former recording artist for Dunhill Records, who became a computer consultant, then later a recovery mentor/support specialist for United Healthcare.

 Pine attended the Oakwood School for high school, which he described as "a Jewish liberal school in the Valley," then went on to graduate from the University of California, Berkeley in 2002 with a Bachelor of Arts in English.
 While in college, Pine wanted to find a "place where he'd belong", and was not interested in joining a fraternity.
 Instead, he began doing theater.
 As a member of the UC Berkeley Theater Department, Pine performed in a Caryl Churchill play at La Val's Subterranean Theater and performed Orestes and Shakespeare at Zellerbach Hall.

-He was an exchange student at the University of Leeds in the United Kingdom for one year.
-After graduating from Berkeley, he attended the Williamstown Theatre Festival, and he studied at the American Conservatory Theater in San Francisco.
+Pine was an exchange student at the University of Leeds in the United Kingdom for one year.
+After graduating from Berkeley, he was an apprentice at the Williamstown Theatre Festival.
+He also had a Berkeley professor who was an adjunct at the American Conservatory Theater in San Francisco, and Pine is often misstated as having studied at ACT himself.